Zilong-Li/BaseVarC/README.md

 **__Current Version: 1.0.0__**
 Release date: November 11, 2019

-BaseVarC is implemented in C++, aiming at speeding up variants calling from large-scale population, and was used in the [CMDB](https://db.cngb.org/cmdb/) project for calling variants from one million samples
+BaseVarC was implemented in C++, aiming at speeding up variants calling from large-scale population, and was used in the [CMDB](https://db.cngb.org/cmdb/) project for calling variants from one million samples

 ## Installation